-INVESTMENT OBJECTIVES.
-The Trust seeks to provide investors with income which is generally exempt from regular federal income tax.
-The possibility of capital growth is a secondary objective.
-There is no guarantee that the investment objectives of the Trust will be achieved.
+INVESTMENT OBJECTIVE.
+The Trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective.
+There is no guarantee that the investment objective of the Trust will be achieved.

 STRATEGY OF PORTFOLIO SELECTION.
-The Trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds (the "Municipal Funds").
-As used herein, the term "Securities" means the shares of the Municipal Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
+The Trust seeks to achieve its objective through investment in the publicly traded common stock of companies and closed-end investment companies (the "Funds").
+The Sponsor selects the common stock of companies and closed-end investments companies in industries that it believes are best positioned to achieve the investment objective over the term of the Trust.
+As used herein, the term "Securities" means the shares of common stocks of companies and of the Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
+In selecting the stocks of individual companies, the Sponsor considered criteria including, but not limited to, the following: